-You could match up your space with one multi-gym equipment that fulfills different demands or choose from a range of equipment, including cardio machines and free weights.
+You can match up your space with one multi-gym piece of equipment that fulfills different demands or choose from a range of equipment, including cardio machines and free weights.

 Before singling out any equipment, you need to firstly list down your priorities—are you primarily interested in losing weight, building muscles, or developing overall strength?

 If your concern is weight loss, it is better to purchase good-quality cardio machines such as treadmills, rowers, or ellipticals.

 Never leave out resistance exercises as they help you burn calories and tone your physique, leaving you with a well-toned body.

 For this, the multi-gym equipment discussed here would be of great help and also encourage beginner trainers who are interested in building strength and muscles.

 Are you experienced in lifting weights?
 If so, you might want to build your home gym using free weights rather than an option for a multi gym.